Select Page

 2. Near-zero values create M2 denominator extremes: The M2 Reshaper formula is (Current – Prior)/Prior.
 When the prior state is very close to zero, the denominator is tiny and the result can exceed 1000%, producing a meaningless Peak cutoff.
 This does not damage the underlying geometry, but it creates an unnecessary perception distortion of the M2 Peak Cutoff value.
 The fix is to optionally apply a Ground Zero Constant Offset to the whole metric, moving the floor away from zero before the Reshaper runs.

-Metric Classes Anaolog and Industrial
+Metric Classes Analog and Industrial

 Pure Analog Class – Natural physical metric measurements:Β Wind speed, wave height, temperature.
 These are continuous and natural.
 True duplicates and absolute zeros do not exist in natural analog metrics.
 A broken distribution with Pure Analog Metrics means human recording has likely truncated and applied dataβ€”rounding destroying the original resolution in the data.
 NOAA public data is an example of this as they record and store temperature as Β°F integers.